razvanmarinescu/brain-coloring/README.md

 ```

 2. change configuration file config.py
-	- input file: set to your input file
+	- input file: set to your new input file
 	- brain type: pial or inflated
 	- image type: cortical or subcortical
-	- colours to show pathology
+	- RGB colours to show pathology
-	- the mapping between your atlas the 3D brain regions that will be coloured
+	- the mapping between your atlas and the 3D brain regions that will be coloured (we use the DK atlas)
 	- image resolution, etc ...

 3. re-generate images using the Makefile command